Where to study abroad?

 Also, some countries favor students who study in specific fields and offer great job opportunities.

 For example, there is an increased demand for civil engineers with great perks in New Zealand.
-Or Australia offers jobs for those who study IT and tech fields.
+Australia offers jobs for those who study IT and tech fields.

 Think about language compatibility